 Football expected to drive Louisiana sports betting revenue towards goal line

-This football season is the first since Louisiana legalized sports betting last year, and the state’s top gambling regulator said he expects NFL and college games to generate enough tax revenue to make up the 40% difference between current levels and predictions.
+This is the first full season of football since Louisiana legalized sports betting last year, and the state’s top gambling regulator said he expects NFL and college games to generate enough tax revenue to make up the 40% difference between current levels and predictions.

 The accounting of tax revenue from Louisiana’s newly authorized sports betting books came at Wednesday’s meeting of the Gaming Control Board.
-Chairman Ronnie Johns said that he estimated the year to date state revenue from sports betting to be at $18.3 million.
+Chair Ronnie Johns said he estimates year-to-date state revenue from sports betting to be at $18.3 million.
 Legal sports gambling began in November 2021, with legal mobile betting beginning in January 2022.

 According to Johns, a former state senator who supported legislation in 2021 to legalize sports gambling, sports betting was anticipated at the time to bring in around $30 million in tax revenue annually.

-Of the revenue, 25% of the funds go towards early childhood education, 10% goes to local governments and the rest goes to gambling addiction programs and other projects.
+Of the revenue, 25% goes towards early childhood education, 10% goes to local governments, and the rest is directed to other areas including programs for gambling addiction.

-Johns Predicted sports betting revenue to increase with the start of the football season.

-In an interview, Johns said he anticipates annual revenues to exceed $30 million once the sports books are more established.
-He expects wagers to jump if LSU has a successful football season but anticipates revenues to be just fine no matter what happens.
+In an interview, Johns said he expects wagers to jump if LSU has a successful football season, but anticipates revenues to be just fine no matter what happens.

-“We would love to have another national championship season, but realistically I think we’re gonna be fine with what our numbers will be based on just on LSU.
-But people are betting on virtually every team around the state,” Johns said.